han3zeng/web_knowledge/javascript/javascriptInfo/09_classes/07_mixins.md

 ## Problem
 * There can be only one [[Prototype]] for an object
-* Class can only extends on Class
+* Class can only extends one Class

 ### Goal
 * single class has two different behaviors from two different classes.